tylersticka/slides-svg/README.md

 Slides and other materials built using [reveal.js](http://lab.hakim.se/reveal-js/) and other nifty things.

+The most iteration [is publicly accessible](http://tylersticka.github.io/slides-svg/), with previous iterations entombed as protected branches.

 ## Talk Description

 Icon fonts!
 CSS-only illustrations!
 High-resolution GIF animations!
 Today's web designers still regularly and enthusiastically employ these techniques... yet they're all a better fit for SVG, a powerful vector image format that's already old enough to drive a car.